Darknab/curriculum/ruby_on_rails/mailers_advanced_topics/advanced_topics.md

     end

     def destroy
-      # logic to remove an image image from a course
+      # logic to remove an image from a course
     end
   end
 end